homebrew-ec-foss/homebrew-internethome/src/posts/Docker_Undocked.md

 - [Install for Linux](https://docs.docker.com/desktop/install/linux-install/)
 - [Install for Mac](https://docs.docker.com/desktop/install/mac-install/)

 **A note for Windows users:** To run Linux Docker containers on a Windows 10 or 11 64-bit Home version, you will need to install and setup wsl version 2 with your preferred Linux distribution of choice.
-Before doing this make sure you have enable the `Windows Subsystem For Linux` and `Virtual Machine Platform` in the Windows Features Control Panel.
+Before doing this make sure you have enabled the `Windows Subsystem For Linux` and `Virtual Machine Platform` in the Windows Features Control Panel.
 Also make sure virtualization is enabled by checking your Task Manager (if this is not enabled, you will have to enable it through your BIOS).
 Once this is done, run `wsl --install` on your powershell and after successful installation of the default Ubuntu subsystem, proceed to install Docker Desktop on your host.

 Also, all the code for this workshop can be found in this repo:
 [https://github.com/achyuthcodes30/Docker-Undocked-Code](https://github.com/achyuthcodes30/Docker-Undocked-Code)